 26. Taiwanese Smashed Cucumber Salad

 This simple salad is a light refreshing accompaniment that can be a very welcome addition to some of Taiwan’s sometimes heavy fare.
 It is made simply with chili peppers, sugar, a little rice wine, and salt.

 The cucumbers are first smashed to expose the flesh of the thin-skinned cucumbers (similar to English cucumbers).

 he whole dish is shaken to remove some moisture and then chilled.

 27. Bubble Milk Tea – Boba

 Taiwanese have a cute nickname for glutenous or chewy food.
 They call it “QQ”.
-Given that you only give nicknames to things that are more near and dear to your heart, you can follow the logic as to why large tapioca bubbles ended up in a milk drink.
+Given that you only give nicknames to things that are near and dear to your heart, you can follow the logic as to why large tapioca bubbles end up in a milk drink.